 The Conference of Parties shall adopt measures to be applied on an emergency basis, if necessary, where an activity presents a serious threat to marine biological diversity of areas beyond national jurisdiction, or when a natural phenomenon or human caused disaster has, or is likely to have, a significant adverse impact on marine biological diversity of areas beyond national jurisdiction, to ensure that the activity does not exacerbate such threat or adverse impact.
 Measures taken on an emergency basis shall be based on the best available science.
 Such measures shall be temporary and must be reconsidered for decision at the next meeting of the Conference of Parties following their adoption.

 Switzerland

 Article 5, (c)

-(c ) Act so as not to transfer, directly or indirectly, damage or hazards from one area to another or transform one type of pollution into another;
+(c )

 Replace the present para. (c ) of article 5 By :

 “Prevent, reduce and control pollution, including in transboundary context “

 Article 51